OddBloke/jenkins-job-linter/docs/source/linters.rst

 ``allow_default_shebang``
     A boolean defining whether the default Jenkins shebang should be permitted in shell builders (i.e. should shell builders be permitted to have no shebang).
+Defaults to True.